ManuNeuro/EmmanuelCalvet/_posts/2022-09-01-whitepaper-p1.md

 So, I wanted to see what I could do, and allow myself to daydream a bit.
 As I explored this new territory, I decided I will use what I know, to try to do something that I don't, in a subject I've been interested recently: bitcoin.

-*NB: in the rest of the article, `bitcoin` will refer to the algoritmic implementation of the `Bitcoin`: the coin used as a mean to exchange some value.
+*NB: in the rest of the article, `bitcoin` will refer to the algoritmic implementation of the `Bitcoin`: the coin used as a mean of value exchange.*

 ***